On Generating Lagrangian Cuts for Two-Stage Stochastic Integer Programs: Introduction

 \section{Introduction}

 We study methods for solving two-stage stochastic integer programs (SIPs) with general mixed-integer first-stage and second-stage variables.
 Two-stage stochastic programs are used to model problems with uncertain data, where a decision maker first decides the values of first-stage decision variables, then observes the values of the uncertain data, and finally decides the values of second-stage decision variables.
 The objective is to minimize the sum of the first-stage cost and the expected value of the second-stage cost, where the expected value is taken with respect to the distribution of the uncertain data.
 Each realization of the uncertain data is called a scenario.
 Assuming the uncertainty is modeled with a finite set of scenarios $S$, a two-stage SIP can be formulated as follows: where $c\in\bR^n$, and for each $s\in S$, $p_s$ denotes the probability of scenario $s$ and $Q_s:\bR^n\rightarrow\bR\cup\{+\infty\}$ is the recourse function of scenario $s$ defined as Here $X\subseteq\bR^n$ and $Y\subseteq\bR^{n_y}$ denote the integrality restrictions on some or all variables of $x$ and $y$, respectively.
 Sign restrictions and variable bounds, if present, are assumed to be included in the constraints $Ax \geq b$ or $W^s y \geq h^s - T^s x$.
 Matrices $W^s,T^s$ and vectors $q^s,h^s$ are the realization of the uncertain data associated with scenario $s\in S$.
+We do not assume relatively complete recourse, i.e., it is possible that the recourse problem \eqref{def:Qs} is infeasible for some $s \in S$ and $x \in X$ satisfying $Ax\geq b$, in which case $Q_s(x)=+\infty$ by convention.